jhoelincruz/DA-Doc/README.md

 > Smart Business Intelligence For Your Growth.

 <p>
-	DISS Analytics offers a cutting-edge solution that is specifically designed to help businesses grow by leveraging the power of data analytics.
-Regardless of your industry, sector, or specialization, DISS Analytics can provide you with the tools you need to gain deeper insights into your operations.
+	DISS Analytics is a data management application designed and developed by our DISS corporation.
+The platform works in real time and is designed to turn data into information, giving you the opportunity to make decisions and take actions timely.
 </p>

 <p>